 The house is located a half block off the Bike Boulevard, a right-of-way street for bicycles, and less than ten minutes ride from the Minnehaha Parkway bike trail which follows The Creek to beautiful Minnehaha Falls.
 We have four adult bikes and two kids bikes for guests to use for leisure or general transportation.
 15 minutes ride to The Lakes or downtown via the bike lanes.

 If biking isn't your preferred mode of transportation, We are located only one block off the Bloomington Avenue and 38th street bus lines (#14 and 23)) and about 10 blocks from the light rail.

 If all other modes of transportation fail we are happy to rideshare with our 2010 Toyota Prius between the hours of 9:30 AM and 4:30 PM and on a case-by-case basis after 7 PM.
 We are usually working during the day so the car just sits most of the time.
 We are happy to share with guests who have a valid drivers license and who will take our family pledge not to drink (or text) and drive.
 We also ask that guests put a little gas in her according to their usage, but it's never much since it's a hybrid.

 We only ask that guests make themselves as comfortable as possible, while still respecting the integrity of the property and the neighborhood.

-The reservation was canceled 38 days before arrival.
+The host canceled this reservation 18 days before arrival.
 This is an automated posting.